rumpeltin/DeppFlix-client/README.md

 # DeppFlix

-This is the client-side component of my DeppFlix application: a responsive app that was built with React.js <br/>
+This is the client-side component of my DeppFlix application built with React.js. <br/>
 It corresponds with my depp-flix API via user requests

 The current deployment was created with Netlify (https://depp-flix.netlify.app/), <br/>